New Mexico chile: Outer space

 On July 12, 2021, NASA astronauts aboard the International Space Station grew New Mexico chile variety 'Numex Española Improved' from seeds in a soilless media with fertilizer.
-These were the first Capsicum plants grown off of Earth.
+These were the first Capsicum plants grown off Earth.
 Out of the 48 seeds planted, four were allowed to continue growing in a small unit.
 The chiles were harvested in October, and "space tacos" were prepared.
 A second harvest in December yielded 26 peppers, with 12 peppers returned to Earth for evaluation.